jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/distributed_cloud/index.rst

         RTNETLINK answers: File exists
         Adding route to System Controller...
 DONE

-At the SystemController:
+At the System Controller:

-1. Create a ``bootstrap-values.yml`` overrides file for the subcloud, for
+1. Create a ``bootstrap-values.yml`` override file for the subcloud.
+For
    example:

    .. code:: yaml